Shoot the Moon: Critical response

 Shoot the Moon received mostly positive reviews from critics.
-On the Review aggregator website Rotten Tomatoes, the film holds a score of 85% based on 13 reviews, and an average rating of 7.72/10.
+On the Review aggregator website Rotten Tomatoes, the film holds a score of 86% based on 14 reviews.

 Film critics Pauline Kael and David Denby, who had been dismissive of Parker's previous films, praised Shoot the Moon as his best directorial effort.
+Kael wrote: "There wasn't a single scene in the Parker's first three films that I thought rang true; there isn't a scene in Shoot The Moon, that I think rings false."
+She goes on to say "When you see Shoot The Moon, you see yourself in it."

 Roger Ebert of the Chicago Sun-Times appreciated the storytelling, stating, "Despite its flaws, despite its gaps, despite two key scenes that are dreadfully wrong, Shoot the Moon contains a raw emotional power of the sort we rarely see in domestic dramas."
 In his review for The New York Times, Vincent Canby commended the acting, notably the performances of Finney, Keaton, Allen and Peter Weller, and compared the film to Kramer vs. Kramer (1979) and Ordinary People (1980), describing it as "a domestic comedy of sometimes terrifying implications, not about dolts but intelligent, thinking beings."
 Gene Siskel of the Chicago Tribune called the film "an exceptionally strong family drama, with enough surprises to qualify as lifelike."

 A negative review carried by Variety termed the film "a grim drama of marital collapse which proves disturbing and irritating by turns."
 Dan Callahan of Slant Magazine praised the performances, but criticized Parker's direction, writing, "Unfortunately, Shoot the Moon has some serious problems that get in the way of [Keaton and Finney's] unforgettable performances ...
 Though Parker's way of going for the jugular can be very effective in the big moments, he lets lots of small, deliberately banal domestic scenes just dribble away."